jackmadmax/listing-lab/README.md

 - Pull fresh details from Realtor.com so your info doesn’t go stale

 ![Overview of Listing Lab](./docs/static/img/demo.png)

+To scrape a property, simply copy the address into the Address field, and click "Update Property"

 ### Check out our open-source Odoo Docker image